-The Benefits of OSHA's Injury and Illness Prevention Program Make it a Good Investment
+Why an OSHA Injury and Illness Prevention Program is a Good Investment for Your Business

 - Replacement costs for damaged premises and equipment/machinery.

-- Costs due to work stoppage when an accident occurs and if there is an investigation.
+- Costs due to work stoppage when an accident occurs and is investigated.

 - Lost productivity from recovering workers and/or training and hiring replacements.

-- Administrative costs to document the accident and follow-up with the affected employee(s).
+- Administration costs to document the accident and follow-up with affected employees.

 Businesses are diverse and come in all sizes, so a cookie-cutter program is not recommended.
-However, OSHA guidelines can be scaled and adapted to fit the needs of any business.
-Small businesses may be interested in a smaller, low-cost SHARP program, for instance.
-Almost all good programs have the same elements, each of which is essential and interdependent on the other elements.
+OSHA guidelines can be scaled and adapted to fit the needs of any business.
+That said, successful programs have similar elements, including:

 - The leadership of managers and supervisors who practice what they preach.

-- Workers are educated and active participants in all aspects of the safety program.
+- Workers who are educated and active participants in all aspects of the safety program.

 - Hazards are identified and assessed for solutions and/or preventative measures.

-- The most successful OSHA Injury and Illness Prevention Programs evaluate the program elements on a regular basis, always looking for what works well and what could use improvement.
+- The most successful OSHA Injury and Illness Prevention Programs evaluate the program elements on a regular basis, looking at and assessing what works well and what could use improvement.